-The Institute is deeply concerned about each student’s individual progress within its programs.
+The University is deeply concerned about each student’s individual progress within its programs.
 Timely instructor input, feedback, and guidance benefits the student’s decision making and facilitates academic progress.
-To ensure adequate availability and accessibility of instructors, the Institute requires faculty members offering a course to hold a minimum of two office hours per week for each course taught.
+To ensure adequate availability and accessibility of instructors, the University requires faculty members offering a course to hold a minimum of two office hours per week for each course taught.
 An instructor’s office hours will be distributed at the first class meeting and any changes to the office hours will be announced in class meetings.

 To ensure equitable and effective use of both the student and instructor’s time, students are required to make an appointment when they would like to utilize an instructor’s office hours.
 Each instructor will inform the students during the first class meeting what process he or she wishes to maintain in scheduling appointments for office hours.

 To ensure that grades are awarded with justice and on a uniform basis, all members of the faculty are required to make clear to their students at the beginning of each course the principles which they will employ in determining final grades.
 A clear statement of grading principles offered by the instructor is the student’s strict right and the instructor’s serious duty.
-The Institute allows instructors to define numerically what each grade requires as well as assign finer distinctions such as A-, B+, etc. However, any course in which a student receives a grade below C must be re-taken.
+The University allows instructors to define numerically what each grade requires as well as assign finer distinctions such as A-, B+, etc. However, any course in which a student receives a grade below C must be re-taken.
 On official transcripts, grade points will be reflected as follows:

 |NC (No Credit Earned)||None|